-When I visited The Andover Shop last month, Charlie Davidson had a handy tip if you’re unsatisfied with the collar roll on your buttondown oxfords.
+When I visited The Andover Shop in 2010, Charlie Davidson had a handy tip if you’re unsatisfied with the collar roll on your buttondown oxfords.
 It goes like this:

 1) Unbutton the collar.